n-predicate-builder/NPredicateBuilder.Base/README.md

 If your application is simple and has a minimum amount of simple queries-you may not need it.

-NPredicateBuilder was created in mind when you find yourself writing the same where or order statement multiple times you have very complex queries that require testing.
+NPredicateBuilder was created for situations when you find yourself writing the same "Where" or "Order" statement multiple times, or even when you have very complex queries that require testing.

 ### What's the difference between the base library and the EF version?